pavlikdee/FIDO/README.md

-# PHP reverse shell generator
+# FIDO
-This is a small python script to generate an obfuscated php reverse shell.
+FIDO is a small python script to generate an obfuscated php reverse shell and set up a full-tty listener with tab-completion.

 # Installing
 The script doesn't require any third-party software.